 If you have a developer account, you can view and manage your Projects on the Projects & Apps page within the developer portal.

 At this time, there are two different types of Projects that align with the Twitter API’s product track offering:

 - Standard Project

 - Academic Research Project

-You will be able to unlock additional functionality and levels of access depending on which Project you are using.
-For example, if you are passing authentication credentials with your request that are associated with a Academic Research Project, you will have access to the full-archive search and full-archive Tweet counts endpoints, and be able to take advantage of advanced functionality when filtering results with the search Tweets and filtered stream endpoints.
+You will be able to unlock additional Twitter API v2 functionality and levels of access depending on which Project you are using.
+For example, if you are passing authentication credentials with your request that are associated with a Academic Research Project, you will have access to the following, which is not available to Standard Project users:

-You can create a Standard Project via the developer portal dashboard with an approved developer account.
+You can create a Standard Project via the developer portal dashboard.